 Extensions are an important part of using a web browser, whether they are for clipping information to a notebook app, blocking adverts, or finding coupons to get discounts on shopping sites.
 Both Safari and Chrome have a large number of extensions, and all the well-known ones are available on both browsers.
 However, Chrome has more extensions overall than Safari, thanks largely to the fact that it’s available for both Mac and PC.

-How to manage extensions on Mac
+How to remove private info on Mac

 User interface